IMPORTANT INFORMATION FOR ALL PROSPECTIVE MEMBERS

 When are the applications due?

-For 2021 applicants, the completed applications + associated evaluation forms are due by 3PM on Thursday, September 16 in Mrs. Barrett’s office.
+For 2021 applicants, the completed applications + associated evaluation forms are due by 3PM on Thursday, September 16 in Mrs. Barrett’s office. **Due to school being closed on Thursday, completed applications are due by 9am on Friday, September 17th in Mrs. Barrett's office.
 NOTE: There are different applications for juniors and seniors.
 Please download the correct forms below.

 What about the Applicant meeting at 2:40PM on Thursday, September 2, 2021?